Sun Worship in Ancient Egypt

-Think of ancient Egypt and you think of pyramids and obelisks.
+Think of ancient Egypt and you might well think of pyramids and obelisks.
 These are icons of the ancient Egyptian solar religion.

 Lucia Gahlin has been teaching Egyptology courses for Dillington House since 2006.
-She is an Honorary Research Fellow at University College London’s Institute of Archaeology, and lectures throughout the UK.
-She has a close affiliation with the Petrie Museum of Egyptian Archaeology and has been a member of the archaeological team at Tell el-Amarna in Egypt.
-She regularly leads tours to Egypt; her publications include Egypt.
-Gods, Myths and Religion; she is Chair of the Friends of the Petrie Museum, and an accredited lecturer for The Arts Society.
+She is an Honorary Research Fellow at UCL’s Institute of Archaeology, and lectures throughout the UK.
+She has a close affiliation with the Petrie Museum of Egyptian Archaeology in London and has been Registrar for Barry Kemp’s archaeological expedition at Tell el Amarna in Middle Egypt.
+She regularly leads tours to Egypt, and her publications include Egypt, Gods, Myths and Religion, and chapters in The Egyptian World (ed.
+Toby Wilkinson).
+She is Chair of the Friends of the Petrie Museum and an accredited lecturer for The Arts Society.

 Dillington House wishes to reassure everyone that we are working closely with Somerset County Council to ensure every measure is being taken to make Dillington House a safe place for everyone.